Agriculture of Bihar: Bihar cropping system

 The net sown area in Bihar is 60% of its geographical area.
 This percentage is much higher than the all-India average of 42%.
 Such a high percentage of cultivated land is possible for two reasons.
-First, most of Bihar is plain area suitable for agriculture.
-Second, most of the forest had been converted into farmland during the last 2000 years.
+First, most of Bihar is a plain area suitable for agriculture.
+Second, most of the forest had been converted into farmland during the past 2,000 years.
 Currently, land under forest constitutes only 6% of the area.

-South Bihar is a productive agricultural center, while North Bihar is hindered by its flood and drought prone geography.
+South Bihar is a productive agricultural center, while North Bihar is hindered by its flood and drought-prone geography.
 In the south, the Ahar-Pyne system of agriculture has long been used to cultivate crops.